Engineering careers are just some of the in-demand STEM — or Science, Technology, Engineering and Mathematics — jobs that the Military offers today.

 Biologists/biochemists perform and oversee analyses in chemistry, microbiology, immunology, and other areas related to the biomedical laboratory field.
 They direct and conduct laboratory procedures to detect, diagnose, treat, and prevent disease.
 They lead basic and applied health sciences research, and evaluate findings related to the effects of various stimuli, such as altitude and temperature changes, on physiological systems.
 They identify and investigate microorganisms and their effects on human health, and they develop control methods by designing vaccines and antitoxins.

 Chemists conduct and advise on research having military and/or medical application, such as protection of personnel from chemical, biological, and radiological agents; development, handling, and use of improved petroleum and synthetic fuels and lubricants; and, purification and control of atmosphere, as on nuclear submarines.
-Chemists also perform experiments, devise instrumentation and techniques to record and collect test results, correlate and analyze data compiled in research, and brief results.
+Chemists also perform experiments; devise instrumentation and techniques to record and collect test results; correlate and analyze data compiled in research; and, brief results.

 Geospatial imaging officers aid in the success of military operations by identifying and analyzing imagery and geospatial intelligence.
 They coordinate and supervise the collection, analysis, and processing of geospatial information.
-They oversee the use of geographic information systems (GIS) that store and analyze maps and other geographic information.
+They oversee the use of geographic information systems (GIS) that store and analyze maps and other geographic data.
 These officers are also in charge of disseminating imagery and analysis results to relevant parties.

 Historians research and document the past, focusing on military conflicts and their effects.
 Historians in the Military may teach, write books, serve in military history detachments, or act as advisors.
 They research, analyze, record, and interpret the past as recorded in a myriad of sources.